 3.2 UU2DVAR Ozone Analyses during 18 June 2015

 Blaylock et al. (2016) describe the strong lake breeze front that transported high ozone concentrations down the Salt Lake Valley during the late afternoon of 18 June 2015.
-As discussed in Chapter 2, this episode took place during one of the Intensive Observing Periods of the GSLSO3S during which the ozone observations at the fixed locations were supplemented by mobile observations from vehicles, TRAX, and the KSL helicopter.
+As illustrated in Fig. 2.3, this episode took place during one of the Intensive Observing Periods of the GSLSO3S during which the ozone observations at the fixed locations were supplemented by mobile observations from vehicles, TRAX, and the KSL helicopter.
 Figure 3.6 shows the vertical profiles of potential temperature, mixing ratio, and wind from the morning and afternoon soundings at the Salt Lake International Airport.
 Strong stability in the morning below 2000 m MSL is replaced in the afternoon by a deep well-mixed layer.
 As discussed by Blaylock et al. (2016), relatively strong southerly winds evident in the morning sounding contributed to convergent frontogenesis later in the day that delayed the eventual push of the afternoon northerly lake breeze evident in the afternoon sounding below 200 m AGL.